CrsiX/GNUnet-NSE-P2P/sphinx/source/index.rst

 to estimate the number of peers that are actively participating in the P2P network.
 It relies on another module, Gossip, to work properly.

-..
-TODO: Write short summary of the project

 Most important libraries used in this project:

   * `PyCryptodome <https://www.pycryptodome.org/>`_ for handling RSA keys and their functionality